Quartzite: North America

+Europe

 In Ireland areas of quartzite are found across the west and northwest, with Errigal in County Donegal as the most prominent outcrop.
 A good example of a quartzite area is on the Corraun Peninsula in County Mayo, which has a very thin layer of Irish Atlantic Bog covering it.

 In the United Kingdom, a craggy ridge of quartzite called the Stiperstones (early Ordovician – Arenig Epoch, 500 Ma) runs parallel with the Pontesford-Linley fault, 6 km north-west of the Long Mynd in south Shropshire.
 Also to be found in England are the Cambrian "Wrekin quartzite" (in Shropshire), and the Cambrian "Hartshill quartzite" (Nuneaton area).
 In Wales, Holyhead Mountain and most of Holy island off Anglesey sport excellent Precambrian quartzite crags and cliffs.
 In the Scottish Highlands, several mountains (e.g. Foinaven, Arkle) composed of Cambrian quartzite can be found in the far north-west Moine Thrust Belt running in a narrow band from Loch Eriboll in a south-westerly direction to Skye.

 In continental Europe, various regionally isolated quartzite deposits exist at surface level in a belt from the Rhenish Massif and the German Central Highlands into the Western Czech Republic, for example in the Taunus and Harz mountains.
 In Poland, quartzite deposits at surface level exists in Świętokrzyskie Mountains.
 In Norway, deposits are quarried near Austertana, which is one of the largest quarries in the world at 850000 t annually, and Mårnes near Sandhornøya with an output of 150000 t annually.
 Deposits are also quarried in Kragerø Municipality, and several other deposits are known but not actively quarried.

+Elsewhere

 The highest mountain in Mozambique, Monte Binga (2436 m), as well as the rest of the surrounding Chimanimani Plateau are composed of very hard, pale grey, Precambrian quartzite.
 Quartzite is also mined in Brazil for use in kitchen countertops.